Qualcomm-AI-research/MultiHuman-Testbench/Readme.md

 *(Note: For MLLM QA metrics, we use Gemini 2.0 Flash.
 You can choose to run without ``` --mllm_metrics ``` if you don't want to prompt it.
 To correctly setup Gemini, make sure you paste your API key in ``` utils/mllm_metrics.py ```).*

 ---
+## License

+This repository contains both code and data, each released under different licenses: the code is released under the BSD 3-Clause Clear license and the data is released under the MultiHuman-Testbench Dataset Research License.
+Please refer to the respective license files for details.

+---

 ## Citation 📚